Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 Integration with eFormidling needs to be explicitly activated in the application.

-In the file _appsettings.json_ in th efolder _App_, the following must be added to the _AppSettings_ section.
+In the file _appsettings.json_ in the folder _App_, the following must be added to the _AppSettings_ section.

 ```json
 "EnableEFormidling":  true